Here’s all you need to know to help us measure the size of Earth’s shadow during the upcoming eclipse.

 To time when the Moon's edge enters or leaves the shadow is often iffy.
 Instead, it's more accurate to time when individual spots and craters cross the shadow's edge.
 For example, from 697 crater timings sent in by Sky & Telescope readers, I derived an enlargement of 2.1% for the July 1982 eclipse.
 But for a similar event only six months later, 298 timings gave 1.7% enlargement.
 In each case the probable error was less than 0.1%.
 So the enlargement definitely varies slightly from eclipse to eclipse, for reasons not yet understood.

 The Moon photo above has prominent features labeled; click the image for a larger version to print out and take with you to the telescope.
-Sky & Telescope predictions of these features' entrance and exit times in the umbra during the January 2019 total lunar eclipse are given in the table at right; click on it to view or download a PDF version.
+Sky & Telescope predictions of these features' entrance and exit times in the umbra during the upcoming eclipse are given in the table below; you can also download a PDF version.

 Before making your timings, set a watch to accurate Internet time or use a time app that displays seconds on your phone.
 Write down the time (to the nearest 5 seconds) when the edge of the umbra crosses the center of the crater or other feature.